Synergex/SqlReplication/README.md

 7. Or start the replicator as an interactive process by executing REPLICATOR_RUN.COM
 8. Check the log file in the [.LOG] folder and ensure that replicator was able to connect to the database.
-9. Run EXE:EMPLOYEEMAINANCE.EXE and use it to add instructions to the replicator queue.
+9. Run REPLICATOR_EXE:EMPLOYEEMAINANCE.EXE and use it to add instructions to the replicator queue.
-9. Run EXE:REPLICATORMENU and test using the EMPLOYEE file.
+9. Run REPLICATOR_EXE:REPLICATORMENU and test using the EMPLOYEE file.
-10. Use the S command in REPLICATORMENU or run EXE:REPLICATORSSTOP.EXE to stop the replicator process.
+10. Use the S command in REPLICATORMENU or run REPLICATOR_EXE:REPLICATORSSTOP.EXE to stop the replicator process.